 The artists who exhibit at Heller work in a broad range of styles and techniques and explore subject matter equally diverse.
 Some take on the material itself, testing its limits in monumental sculptures or exploring its fundamental qualities in works that play with the interactions of color, light, transparency and form.
 Others delve into emotion and myth or comment on art history and do so by casting figurative sculptures, painting on glass, or creating complex large scale installations.

 After a sequence of locations in Manhattan neighborhoods as diverse as upper Madison Avenue, Soho and the Meat Packing District, Heller Gallery joins the scores of galleries and arts organizations which have settled in the Chelsea Art District, the epicenter of the contemporary art world in New York City.
-Soon to be located at 303 Tenth Avenue near the 28th Street entrance to the acclaimed High Line Park, the new space is scheduled to open its doors this October.
+The gallery is now located at 303 Tenth Avenue near the 28th Street entrance to the acclaimed High Line Park.

 Though over the years its address has changed, Heller Gallery remains a unique destination in New York City's vibrant art scene.